ncahill89/starter-academic/content/post/CPTutorial/index.md

   labs(colour = "")
 ```

+The results look good (yay!).
+Make sure to check the other parameters (&alpha; and &sigma;<sub>y<\sub> too (I won't do that here as it's just repeating code).

-Let's local at the model estimates compared to the observations.
+Finally, let's look at the model estimates compared to the observations.

 ```{r}
 muy_dat <- m %>%